 - 5.1.
-Each Practice participating in this ES will: - 5.1.1. co-operate with others in so far as is reasonable, pursuant to this ES and/or the wider influenza vaccination programme, in a timely and effective manner; - 5.1.2. comply with any reasonable request for information from the Commissioner relating to the provision of the services pursuant to this ES: - 5.1.3. have regard to all relevant guidance published by the Commissioner or referenced within this ES (including but not limited to guidance published by the MHRA in relation to the movement of vaccines); - 5.1.4. comply with all clinical protocols giving explicit consideration to contra-indications and any guidance around concurrent administration of influenza vaccinations (e.g. pneumococcal, COVID-19, pertussis vaccinations); - 5.1.5. take reasonable steps to provide information (supplementary to national communications) to Patients about the services pursuant to this ES, including information on how to access the services and any changes to them; and - 5.1.6. where relevant, ensure that it has in place suitable arrangements to enable the lawful sharing of data to support the delivery of the services, business administration and analysis activities. - 5.2.
+Each Practice participating in this ES will: - 5.1.1. co-operate with others in so far as is reasonable, pursuant to this ES and/or the wider influenza vaccination programme, in a timely and effective manner: - 5.1.2. comply with any reasonable request for information from the Commissioner relating to the provision of the services pursuant to this ES; - 5.1.3. have regard to all relevant guidance published by the Commissioner or referenced within this ES; - 5.1.4. comply with all clinical guidance giving explicit consideration to contra-indications and any guidance around concurrent administration of influenza vaccinations (e.g. pneumococcal, COVID-19, pertussis vaccinations); - 5.1.5. take reasonable steps to provide information (supplementary to national communications) to Patients about the services pursuant to this ES, including information on how to access the services and any changes to them; and - 5.1.6. where relevant, ensure that it has in place suitable arrangements to enable the lawful sharing of data to support the delivery of the services, business administration and analysis activities. - 5.2.
 Practices will want to work closely with Primary Care Networks and PCN groupings to maximise vaccine coverage and to minimise vaccine wastage.
 This will also support the achievement of incentives within their respective vaccine coverage and to minimise vaccine wastage.
-This will also support the achievement of incentives within their respective contracts.